SPH appoints Yeoh Oon Jin to the board as independent director

-SINGAPORE (THE BUSINESS TIMES) - Media company Singapore Press Holdings (SPH) has named Mr Yeoh Oon Jin as an independent director, with his appointment starting on Friday (July 9).
+Media company Singapore Press Holdings (SPH) has named Yeoh Oon Jin as an independent director, with his appointment starting today.

-He will sit on the executive committee and the audit committee, said SPH, the publisher of The Business Times and The Straits Times, on Thursday.
+Mr Yeoh will sit on the executive committee and the audit committee, said SPH, the publisher of The Business Times and The Straits Times, yesterday.

 Mr Yeoh said: "I'm honoured to be given this opportunity to join the SPH board.
 During this time of change for SPH, I'm glad to be able to tap on my experience to contribute to the company's strategic growth and success."